nd-crane/nd-crane.github.io/framework.md

 ## Introduction

 One of the motivations behind the TrustedAI research consortium is to translate cutting edge Artificial Intelligence (AI) research into **conceptual frameworks** and **concrete tools** to facilitate the **trusted** adoption of AI based technologies by the United States Department of Defense using the United States Navy as a concrete test case.
 The **Frameworks Project** was intended to be a conduit for integrating both a set of **conceptual best practices** when developing, evaluating and deploying AI technologies, and a **set of software tools** that enable the conceptual frameworks.
-To facilitate adoption, the project looked to successful software engineering tools and principles such as Continuous Integration/Continuous Deployment (CI/CD) tools that widely adopt software version control systems such as [git](https://git-scm.com/) as well as software repositories like [github](https://github.com) that facilitate team based software development, automated testing and deployment, and issue tracking.
+To facilitate adoption, the project looked to successful software engineering tools and principles such as [Continuous Integration/Continuous Delivery (CI/CD)](https://resources.github.com/ci-cd/) tools that widely adopt software version control systems such as [git](https://git-scm.com/) as well as software repositories like [github](https://github.com) that facilitate team based software development, automated testing and deployment, and issue tracking.
 Given that AI software is currently implemented in classical "Software 1.0" written in languages like Python, C++, etc, starting with trusted engineering of the traditional software stack is foundational to the practice of TrustedAI.
 We also recognize that there is a "AI software" lifecycle akin to the CI/CD lifecycle in traditional software engineering that correspond to the "outer ring" in **Figure 1**: that is **Development** of AI software, **Use** of that software in real world deployments, **Analysis** of the AI software performance i.e. &mdash;Trustworthiness&mdash;, and Re-design or Re-training of AI to better meet the underlying system requirements.
 At the most general level, Trustworthy AI should be **lawful**, **ethical** and **robust** throughout the AI System Lifecycle [@Smuha_undated-da].
 ![Figure 1: Conceptual Framework Principles for TrustedAI in the AI System Lifecycle](/static/graphic_concept-5.png) However, AI software is yet fundamentally different from traditional software implementation because the _software behaviors_ are _learned_ behaviors, not behavior encoded by a programmer in the program through some algorithm.
 This new type of software has been termed ["Software 2.0"](https://karpathy.medium.com/software-2-0-a64152b37c35) by some of the AI community and is based on the observation that the programming paradigm is being fundamentally altered from implementation of algorithms in the form of code to labeling, curating and engineering data that will be used to **define** software behavior that integrates into a **Chain of Trust** [@Toreini2020-fj] along the ML Pipeline.
 This observation of the critical nature of training data in the AI based software development process has lead the ["Data-centric"](https://datacentricai.org) AI discipline that aims to create principles and best practices behind systematically engineering data used to construct AI software.
 The Data-centric AI principles form the second foundational pillar for the frameworks in exploring and adopting tools that facilitate this "data engineering process" in **Data Collection**, **Data Preparation** and **Feature Extraction**.